Computers, Materials & Continua DOI:10.32604/cmc.2021.014599 | |

 2.5 Epithelial Layer Tissue Texture Extraction

-Annotated regions were analysed at images magnification for surface membrane feature extractions.
+Annotated regions were analysed at magnification for surface membrane feature extractions.
 As the tissue boundary was curvy, the squamous epithelial cells on the surface followed.
 Therefore, the effect of cell rotations at pixel-level need to be investigated.
 Thus, rotated and unrotated patches, as illustrated in Fig. 8 were considered.
-Patches along the images were created using the moving coordinates of each jth pixel.
+Patches along the were created using the moving coordinates of each jth pixel.
 This is carried out by calculating the slope between two neighbouring j, and the new coordinates for generating next patches were projected.
 Different patch heights [R = 100, 150, and 200 pixels] were selected to estimate the epithelial layer’s thickness for feature extraction.
 Ideally, patches should cover the whole epithelial layer only.

 Next, the patches were transformed into greyscale images for feature extraction at the pixel level.
 GLCM features, namely contrast, correlation, energy, and homogeneity, were extracted in four directions from each patch to represent the patch texture.
 Then, K-means clustering will automatically cluster the patches based on their textural similarity into several clusters.
 Squared Euclidean Distance with two values of k was tested [k = 5, 7] for the evaluation process.

 The GLCM features were used to investigate the effect of zoom-level and neighbouring distance [n] as well.
-Only this time, patches were created at images and images magnification levels with [n = 2, 4, 6, 8, 10].
+Only this time, patches were created at and magnification levels with [n = 2, 4, 6, 8, 10].
 The results presented in Tab.
 4 show that the most reliable grading performance if from k = 5.
 The different numbers of n do not produce a significant difference in the accuracy percentage (AP), either at the same or different zoom level.
 In other inferences, when k = 7, the AP performances fluctuated across different values of n and zoom level.

 However, as the patches were aligned along the tissue boundary, the properties of the clusters in CCM (as in GLCM) were projected in one direction within two neighbouring patches.
 Therefore, eight features were extracted and used to differentiate between normal and dysplastic epithelial tissues in oesophagus virtual slides.
 The texture similarity between these patches was observed using ten-fold cross-validation on k-means clustering.